 Mary Alice is a first-generation college graduate.
 She received her Bachelor's Degree in Human Service Management from the University of Phoenix.

-Maeve Elder was born and raised in Fremont, Ohio, a small historic town that thrives upon the success of its agricultural industry, and is the home of Justice for Migrant Women’s headquarters.
+Maeve Elder (she/they) was born and raised in Fremont, Ohio, a small historic town that thrives upon the success of its agricultural industry, and is the home of Justice for Migrant Women’s headquarters.

-Maeve Elder was born and raised in Fremont, Ohio, a small historic town that thrives upon the success of its agricultural industry, and is the home of Justice for Migrant Women’s headquarters.
+Maeve Elder (she/they) was born and raised in Fremont, Ohio, a small historic town that thrives upon the success of its agricultural industry, and is the home of Justice for Migrant Women’s headquarters.

 Throughout her adolescence, young adult and present adult-life, Maeve continued to enrich her education on the advocacy for fair treatment of minorities with an emphasis on women’s rights.
 This life of political involvement instilled Maeve with a priority for policy and challenging its impact on marginalized groups.

 Maeve concluded her student-career at the University of Akron graduating cum laude with a Bachelor of Arts degree in Political Science.
-She still remains deeply connected to her hometown and hopes to see a progression in the agricultural industry toward the fair treatment of migrant workers throughout the midwest.
+She still remains deeply connected to her hometown and hopes to see a progression in the agricultural industry toward the fair treatment of migrant workers throughout the Midwest.

 Elizabeth was born in Ohio and spent most of her youth living in Mexico.